franckbrl/crf_sent_segmenter/README.md

 # crf_sent_segmenter

-Train a CRF model for text segmentation into sentences.
+A CRF model for text segmentation into sentences.

 ## Requirements